Saddeekhan/Metagenomics/README.md

 # Metagenomics
-Classifcation of Normal and Peri-implantitis Disease Using R-Language
+Classifcation of Normal and Peri-implantitis Disease Using **R-Language **

-Packages:
+Libraries:

 library(reshape2)  # Reshape data frames